-Furnaces are considered part of your home contents fixtures and may be covered for a damage or theft.
+Furnaces are considered part of your home contents fixtures and may be covered for damage or theft.
 Also, if the furnace is damaged due to an insured risk then that would be covered too.
 However, your home insurance may not cover furnaces for repair or replacement due to wear and tear damage.
 Any oil spills from furnaces could cause considerable damage and this would not be covered since it is due to poor care.
 Furnace steel tanks may be replaced once in 20 years to avoid spills due to damaged tubes and pipes.

 Does Home Insurance Cover Natural Disasters

 Most natural disasters that cause damage to the home and its contents, as well as subsequent additional living expenses, are also covered.
-These may include windstorm, lightning, tornado, forest fire, hailstorm etc. but any damage to antennas, satellite dishes may not be covered.
+These may include windstorms, lightning, tornado, forest fire, hailstorm, etc. but any damage to antennas, satellite dishes may not be covered.
 When your food is spoiled due to a power failure caused by storms or tornadoes then you may claim up to $1000.
 However, most home insurances may not cover damages caused by floods and earthquakes.
 You may have to buy a separate policy to cover those perils.
 The fine print in the exclusion list may need to be carefully read to avoid any nasty surprises.
-For example, if an ice storm causes a power surge causes burst pipes then such damage may be covered only if the home was occupied by the owner.
+For example, if an ice storm causes a power surge that causes burst pipes then such damage may be covered only if the home was occupied by the owner.

 Does Home Insurance Cover Arson

 No. Most insurance claims for arson are denied on grounds that they are intentional or preplanned.
-There are a number of arson claims that has plagued the insurance industry with significant risk financially.
+There are a number of arson claims that have plagued the insurance industry with significant risk financially.
 In most cases, the claim adjusters conclude that the arson was committed with the homeowner’s involvement for a huge claim.
 If the fire was set by a third party and the homeowner was not involved in it or was unaware of such a plan then the insurer may consider the claim.
-It is very important as to who committed arson and if that person is in anyway related to the homeowner then that may not favor the claim.
+It is very important as to who committed arson and if that person is in any way related to the homeowner then that may not favor the claim.

 Does Home Insurance Cover Car Theft

 Yes.
 Fortunately, if you have theft from your car that is parked in your driveway or garage you may claim for the loss under home insurance.
 You may inform the police and then decide whether to claim under your home insurance or car insurance.
 Any essential items that are not vital to the car operation or physically attached may be claimed under home insurance.
-Examples of this would include cameras, laptops etc. Whereas, items such as bike racks or stereo system may not be covered under home insurance.
-You may claim for those items under your car insurance since that would cover seasonal items, permanent car fixtures or items temporarily removed from the car.
+Examples of this would include cameras, laptops, etc. Whereas, items such as bike racks or stereo systems may not be covered under home insurance.
+You may claim for those items under your car insurance since that would cover seasonal items, permanent car fixtures, or items temporarily removed from the car.

 Will Home Insurance Cover Asbestos Removal

-Most homes in Canada that were built before 1990 may contain asbestos in the drywall, insulation or around pipes and boilers.
+Most homes in Canada that were built before 1990 may contain asbestos in the drywall, insulation, or around pipes and boilers.
 But then, the hazardous effects of asbestos on health were not known.
-However, now most of us well aware of the health hazards due to exposure to asbestos.
-You may discover that your old home has asbestos while doing a renovation work.
+However, now most of us are well aware of the health hazards due to exposure to asbestos.
+You may discover that your old home has asbestos while doing renovation work.
 Now, it is your responsibility to follow the regulated protocol for asbestos removal.
 You may not do it yourself and need to approach a specialist for asbestos removal.